jprofeta/pixelkey/docs/keyframes.md

 ### Grouping keyframes
 Keyframes may be grouped together and optionally named.
 Please note, the name has no effect other than as information for the user.

 Groups are started by using a pound symbol, "`#`", and groups are ended by a pound symbol followed by a forward-slash, "`#/`".
-A list of indexes may follow the pound symbol for group starts to overide the default index list.
+A list of indexes may follow the pound symbol for group starts to override the default index list.
 Groups may be nested.

+Up to 16 keyframes or child groups can be added to a group.

 > **📝Note:**
 > The NeoPixel states will not update until all groups have been closed with a `#/`.
 At which point, the group keyframes will be executed.